maimous/Explore-The-House/README.md

 &nbsp;
 ## 06 Add the RoomWithDoor class
 * The RoomWithDoor class inherits from Room and implements IHasExteriorDoor.
 It does everything that the room does, but it adds a description of the exterior door to the constructor.
 It also adds DoorLocation, a reference to the location that the door leads to.
 DoorDescription and DoorLocation are required by IHasExteriorDoor.

+&nbsp;
+## 07 Add the form controls
+* Add a big multiline text box called description to show the description of the current room.
+A ComboBox called exits lists all of  the exits in the current room.
+It’s got two buttons: goHere moves to the room selected in the ComboBox, and goThroughTheDoor is only visible when there’s an exterior door.